marioy47/blog-site/posts/neovim-ide-with-lua-for-web-development/index.md

 And here comes the second catch...
 There are some LSP servers that provide _snippets_.
 And if we are going to use them, we need 2 additional plugins: One _snippet engine_ and a _snippet source_.
 So we need to install a _sorce_ plugin for each one of the sources we want to support.
 In our case just the LSP source plugin ([`hrsh7th/cmp-nvim-lsp`](https://github.com/hrsh7th/cmp-nvim-lsp)) and the snippets plugin([`saadparwaiz1/cmp_luasnip`](https://github.com/saadparwaiz1/cmp_luasnip)).

 Argggg a third catch!
-The snippets source needs a _Snippets Engine_ to tell NeoVim where should the cursor jump or which possible parammeters we need to use the snippet.
-So the third plugin we're going to use is [L3MON4D3/LuaSnip](https://github.com/L3MON4D3/LuaSnip).
+The snippets source needs a _Snippets Engine_ to tell NeoVim where should the cursor jump or which possible parameters we need to use the snippet.
+So the third plugin we're going to use is [`L3MON4D3/LuaSnip`](https://github.com/L3MON4D3/LuaSnip).

 At the end, this is what we need to add to our `lua/plugins.lua` file: